rbaumgar/monitor-demo-app/application-monitoring.md

 route.route.openshift.io/monitor-demo-app exposed
 ```

+If you want to use the Quarkus native image change the image name in the deployment to *monitor-demo-app-native*.

 :star: It is very important that you define labels at the Deployment and Service.
 Those will  be referenced later!

 ### Test Sample Application